grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-Looking at the code above, we might come to another funny conclusion - this violates the principle of separating usage from construction as well!
+Looking at the code above, we might come to another funny conclusion - this violates the principle of separating use from construction as well!
 First, we create and connect the web of objects and then send the `Play()` message to the `game` object.
 Shouldn't we fix this as well?

 The answer is "no", for two reasons:

  1. There is no further place we can defer the creation.
-Sure, we could move the creation of the `Game` object and its dependencies into a separate object responsible only for the creation (we call such object **a factory**), but that would leave us with the question: where where do we instantiate this factory?
+Sure, we could move the creation of the `Game` object and its dependencies into a separate object responsible only for the creation (we call such object **a factory**, as you already know), but it's a dead end, because it would leave us with the question: where do we create the factory?
  2. The whole point of the principle we are trying to apply is decoupling, i.e. giving ourselves the ability to change one thing without having to change another.
 When we think of it, there is no point of decoupling the entry point of the application from the application itself, since this is the most application-specific and non-reusable part of the application we can imagine.

 What is important is that we reached a place where the web of objects is created using constructor approach and we have no place left to defer the the creation of the web (in other words, it is as close as possible to application entry point).
-Such place is called **a composition root**.
+Such place is called [**a composition root**](http://blog.ploeh.dk/2011/07/28/CompositionRoot/).

-We say that composition root is "as close as possible" to application entry point, because there may be different frameworks in control of your application and you will not always have the `Main()` method at your disposal[^seemanndi].
+We say that composition root is "as close as possible" to application entry point, because there may be different frameworks in control of your application and you will not always have the `Main()` method at your service[^seemanndi].

-Apart from the constructor invocations, the composition root may also contain registrations of observers (see registration approach to passing recipients) if such observers are already known at this point.
+Apart from the constructor invocations, the composition root may also contain e.g. registrations of observers (see registration approach to passing recipients) if such observers are already known at this point.
+It is also responsible for disposing of all objects it created that require explicit disposal after the application finishes running.
+This is because it creates them and thus is the only place in the code that can safely determine when they are not needed.

 The composition root above looks quite small, but you can imagine it grow a lot in bigger applications.
-There are techniques of refactoring the composition root to make it more readable and reusable and we will explore those techniques in further chapters.
+There are techniques of refactoring the composition root to make it more readable and cleaner - we will explore those techniques in further chapters.

 ### Factories

 As I previously said, it is not always possible to pass everything through the constructor.
 One of the approach we discussed that we can use in such cases is **a factory**.

-#### Example
+When we previously talked about factories, we focused on it being just a source of objects.
+This time we will have a much closer look at what factory is and what are its benefits.

+But first, let's look at an example of a factory emerging in code that was not using it, as a mere consequence of trying to follow the principle of separating objects use from construction.

+#### Emerging factory - example

 Consider the following code that receives a frame from the network (as raw data), then packs it into an object, validates and applies to the system: